<p>Sunday Spotlight<br />

 Key Passage

-At Calvary, we use The Gospel Project for Kids on Sunday mornings as our guide for Bible study.
+At Calvary, we use The Gospel Project for Kids on Sunday mornings as our Bible study guide.
 This curriculum provides a three-year chronological journey through the Bible, giving our children a Christ-focused foundation with lots of hands-on activities.

 © LifeWay.
 The Gospel Project for Kids.
 Published in the USA.
 Used by permission.